knighthawk754/devops-interview/README.md

 If another user tries to modify the state simultaneously, they must wait for the lock to be released.

 5. what you did with Jenkins?
-6. "**How are you integrating the SonarQube with the Jenkins server?**"
+6. "**How are you integrating the SonarQube with the Jenkins server?"
    - Install SonarQube Plugin in Jenkins
    - Configure SonarQube in Jenkins
    - Configure Sonar Scanner in Jenkins